Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oMusY1HxVhA.md

 ### Transcript

-> uh do you recommend the game no i don't i don't i recommend valheim that's also an early access you guys just insane i recommend goat simulator that's that's a classic classy game or the uh the sequel to satisfactory the tower defense sequel called sanctum 2. yeah
+> do you recommend the game no i don't i don't i recommend valheim that's also an early access you guys just insane i recommend goat simulator that's that's a classic classy game or the, the sequel to satisfactory the tower defense sequel called sanctum 2. yeah